National Weather Service United States Department of Commerce

 Application Process

-Volunteer positions are advertised each semester via email to students and teachers in the FSU meteorology program.
-Students are required to submit a cover letter, a one page resume, an unofficial transcript, and responses to two essay or short response questions.
-After we review the submitted applications, a portion of the candidates are interviewed.
+Volunteer positions, if available, are advertised around mid-February via email to students and teachers.
+Students are required to submit a cover letter, a one-page resume, an unofficial transcript, and responses to two essay or short response questions.
+After an evaluation of the submitted application packets, the highest ranked candidates are interviewed.

 Expectations and Requirements